From butt burials to wacky wagers, these oddball ways to quit smoking can really work!

-For every conventional strategy for kicking the habit — a gradual reduction, nicotine replacement therapy, medication, hypnosis; ask your doctor about these and other methods — there are a wealth of creative, unusual and downright bizarre alternatives.
+For every conventional strategy for kicking the habit — a gradual reduction, nicotine patches, medication, hypnosis; ask your doctor about these and other methods — there is a creative, unusual or downright bizarre alternative.

 So if you’re ready to quit and want to try something completely different to achieve your goal, one of the oddball methods on this list just might do the trick.
 Think you can’t quit smoking?
 Think again!

 1. Bury your butts

 Of all the ways to make smoking inconvenient, one of the quirkiest involves burying them underground.
 Whether in planter pots, flower gardens or smelly compost heaps, the inconvenience of digging through dirt or rotting banana peels will turn you off soon enough.
 Don’t have a green thumb?
 Get a family member to hide them, or wait to buy a new pack only when the last one is empty.

 2. Make it “interesting”